raspberrypilearning/welcome-to-antarctica/en/quiz1/question_2.md

 You used CSS properties in your project to specify the position of your content using a grid layout.

-Which lines of code below help you specify the position of an element in a grind layout?
+Which lines of code below help you specify the position of an element in a grid layout?

 --- code ---
 ---